1. Scope

 Firebase Remote Config

-Used to manage app behavior and appearance without requiring an app update.
+Used to manage app behavior, update policy, and selected security or product controls without requiring an app update.
 Remote Config may process country, language, time zone, platform and OS version, app identifiers, and installation identifiers to deliver the right configuration values.

 Firebase data handling and retention may vary by service and project settings.
 Firebase documentation currently states that Crashlytics retains crash data for a limited period and that installation identifiers may remain until deleted, after which removal from live and backup systems can take time.